FollowTheProcess/rust_copier/README.md

 ### Choose Project Type

 The template lets you choose whether you want to create a binary executable program (e.g. a CLI) or an importable library and the generated files will be tailored accordingly!
+For example, in a binary project, GitHub Actions will be configured to build across a range of OS and Architectures and upload the build binaries as release artifacts.

 ### [GitHub Actions]

 The project template comes with a ready to go GitHub Actions configuration file which automates all your code quality checks:

 * Testing with `cargo test`
-* Linting with clippy on it's most pedantic setting
+* Linting with `clippy`
 * Formatting with `rustfmt`
+* Building, cross-compilation and release (for binary packages)

 ### [GitHub CLI]